jbampton/sedona-spatialbench/docs/single-node-benchmarks.md

 ### Geometric computations (Q5, Q7, Q9)

 SedonaDB is especially effective on intersection/IoU (Q9), showing substantial efficiency improvements, while Q5 (convex hull aggregation) highlights areas where DuckDB currently performs faster.
-SedonaDB’s overhead in geometry copying in spatial aggregation is a known bottleneck and is planned for improvement.
+SedonaDB's overhead in geometry copying in spatial aggregation is a known bottleneck and is planned for improvement.

 ### Nearest-neighbor joins (Q12)